Krrish-Jais/Personal-Voice-Assistant-Jarvis-powered-by-OpenAI/README.md

-# Personal-Voice-Assistant---Python
+# Personal-Voice-Assistant- "Venus"
-A personal voice assistant named "LISH" with a lot of capabilities.
-It is connected with different API's like Chat GPT, Weather etc.
+he project is all about creating a virtual artificial intelligence personal assistant named "Venus".
+It is capable of performing most of the actions that an AI Agent can do.
+It is powered by OpenAI Api and the code is written in python.